aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 If deploying to an internal AWS employee account, to successfully install the solution with the 3rd party firewalls, you need to enable Private Marketplace (PMP) before starting:

+**NOTE: As of Late January 2021 the process has changed - you must now also create an Account Group associated with your Organization management account number and associate this group with your default experience.
+Will update click-by-click instructions at a future time.**

 1. In the Organization Management account go here: https://aws.amazon.com/marketplace/privatemarketplace/create
 2. Click Create Marketplace
 3. Go to Profile sub-tab, click the `Not Live` slider to make it `Live`